schmaustech/ceph-on-hosted-cluster-blog/README.md

 operatorgroup.operators.coreos.com/local-operator-group created
 ~~~

-Now we can proceed to create a subscription for the Local Storage Operator and apply that to the hosted cluster.
+Now we can create a subscription for the Local Storage Operator and apply that to the hosted cluster.

 ~~~bash
 $ cat << EOF > ~/openshift-local-storage-subscription.yaml